How to Modify Your GSA Schedule Contract

 Make Sure You Remain Compliant—Do You Need to Modify Your GSA Schedule Contract?

-In the midst of all these GSA changes, now is the perfect time to re-evaluate your contract to determine if modifications are necessary.
+In the midst of MAS Refresh #15, now is the perfect time to re-evaluate your contract to determine if modifications are necessary.
 Keeping your contract up to date and in line with your commercial business practices is a great way to ensure compliance and drive business to your GSA contract.

 Do you need assistance with understanding the modification process, drafting, or submitting eMods?
 Reach out to a Winvale consultant today!